GNOME: GNOME 40 and higher

 GNOME 41 was released on 22 September 2021 and introduced a rewritten and redesigned GNOME Software application manager, a multitasking panel and a mobile network (for WWAN) panel in settings, a new remote desktop app called Connections, updates to GNOME Music app, and improvements to the power mode settings.

 GNOME 42 was released on 23 March 2022 and introduced the option to screen record and switch light/dark themes using a new GTK API called Libadwaita.
 Several default apps were replaced with more modern versions such as Text Editor instead of Gedit and Console instead of Terminal.

-GNOME 43 (Guadalajara) was released on 21 September 2022 and introduced a new quick settings menu, a GNOME Files update to GTK4, and a new 'Device Security' panel in settings, among many other changes.
+GNOME 43 (Guadalajara) was released on 21 September 2022 and introduced a new quick settings menu, a GNOME Files update to GTK 4, and a new 'Device Security' panel in settings, among many other changes.
 GNOME Web was updated, bringing in support for web apps and experimental Firefox and Chrome extension support.

 GNOME 44 (Kuala Lumpur) was released on 22 March 2023.
-Named after Kuala Lumpur in recognition of work done by the GNOME.Asia community, GNOME 44 introduced a new file chooser grid view, updated settings panels, and redesigned accessibility settings.
+Named after Kuala Lumpur in recognition of work done by the "GNOME.Asia" community.
+GNOME 44 introduced a new file chooser grid view, updated settings panels, and redesigned accessibility settings.
 The new quick settings menu introduced in GNOME 43 was updated, alongside the addition of several new apps and improvements to existing apps.

 GNOME 45 (Rīga) was released on 20 September 2023.
 It introduced redesigned app styles alongside a new activities button, which replaced both the previous "Activities" label and the app menu with a graphical workspace indicator.
 Other updates to the system bar included a new camera usage indicator and a keyboard shortcut to open and close the quick settings menu.
 GNOME 45 also introduced two new image viewer and camera apps, keyboard backlight controls, and numerous enhancements to existing apps.